 BERT CHRISTOFF, a Geraldton identity, relates the story of when he was visiting the family in Broome when we were all working on the cattle station.
 He, Ned and the boys were out sinking a bore hole and needed something that had been left back at the homestead.
 So Ned was sent back for whatever it was and Bert went with him.
 The vehicle would’ve been an old open top Suzuki or similar and they were roaring along the dirt track and Ned (who was in his late 70s) said to Bert.
 “I don’t see so well these days so could you tell me when we’re coming up to the gate” Bert was hanging on for dear life and noted that Ned was doing very well ducking and diving along the track missing all the small trees and scrub, so he reckoned he could see perfectly well and held his tongue even when they roared up to the gate and stopped within an inch of it.
 Ned turned to him and said “why didn’t you tell me about the gate?”
 Bert replied “because you could see it well enough yourself!”
 Bert said Ned gave him a big grin.

 DANNY WILLIAMSON of Yuna fame expands the Willies Jeep story a degree or two.
-He concurs with Jacks “Ping” stories and further he explains that the Jeep and particularly the V8 motor got tested to the full over a year or two and not surprisingly it, the V8, got a little tired.
+He concurs with Jacks “Ping” stories and further he explains that the Jeep and particularly the V8 motor got tested to the full over a year or two and not surprisingly it [the V8] got a little tired.
 Conveniently and coincidently Ned had a oldish truck on the property he had purchased some time back and he decided to list it for sale.
 Danny explains that as far as Ned knew this truck had a relatively new “side banger Ford V8” motor under the bonnet which is exactly how he advertised it and how he eventually sold it to no other than to Jim Williamson.
-The Williamsons soon discovered, but Ned was to never know, that “newish side bagger V8” had been swapped out of the truck and into the Jeep under the cover of darkness by no other than his sons Tim and Des!
+[Danny’s Father] The Williamsons however soon discovered, but Ned was never to know, that the “newish side bagger V8” had been swapped out of the truck and into the Jeep under the cover of darkness by no other than his sons Tim and Des!
 This of course extended that legendry Jeeps conquests for years to come.

 PETER BRODERICK worked for Ned when he was almost just a kid.
 Peter was a Christian Brothers College (CBC) boy from Tardun who because he was an orphan was what was known then as a Ward of the State.
 Interestingly one of the first jobs he did with Ned along with Des, Ned’s second son and others, was the mammoth task of levelling the sand hills at the back of St Patrick’s School in Geraldton.
 “St Pats” as it was called was run by those same Christian Brothers who were at Tardun and who had the responsibility of educating and rearing Peter but more to the point they were the same group of Christian Brothers that Ned had “waged war with” at Fremantle all those years earlier.